CASRAI-CRedIT/CRediT/README.md

 # CASRAI Credit Taxonomy Project API Examples

 ## Introduction
 This repository contains examples of how to make POST requests to the CASRAI Credit Taxonomy Project's specified endpoint using different programming languages.
 The purpose is to provide a clear and easy way for researchers and developers to integrate with our API, enhancing research contribution documentation.
+This endpoint connects with a Llama 2 Meta AI model trained on Credit Taxonomy and contributor roles.
+We will be rolling out more endpoints for specific use cases soon, stay tuned!

 ### Actual Response to Below Research Contribution Summary